How can a marriage tap into dreams, not just needs?

-The other day, my husband and I were talking about Africa and her development partners.
+The other day, my husband and I were talking about our continent of birth, Africa, and her development partners.

-I believe that scarcity does not end when you put food on someone’s table.
-I believe it ends when you deposit something in a person’s mind.
-(Click to tweet)
+I am strong believer that scarcity doesn’t end when you put food on someone’s table; it ends when you deposit something in their mind.

 Or to put it another way, in trying to help people we must ultimately seek to tap into their dreams, not just their needs.

 So often in marriage, I find that our challenges are rarely or exclusively “needs-based”.

 Our main problem is not always the obvious – the anger, border-less living, the financial indiscipline, the passivity e.t.c.

 Our problems are sometimes a little bit more complex than that; they are “dream-based”.

 They stem from how we view life and relationship, what we believe and therefore expect.